Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Fluctuations in ground state energy differences

 If $\kappa_J$ is supported on multiple incongruent GSP's, there are two possibilities; the first is that the overlap distribution of the barycenter of $\kappa_J$ is spread over a nonzero interval~\cite{HD07}.
 Then for any $\alpha$ and $\beta$, there is an $\omega$ for which $q^{(e)}_{\alpha\omega}=p_1$ and $q^{(e)}_{\beta\omega}=p_2$ for some $p_1\ne p_2$.
 Then $\alpha$ and $\beta$ will belong to different restricted metastates as in~(\ref{eq:incong2}), and the lower bound~(\ref{eq:flucs}) applies.

-It could also be the case that, as occurs at positive temperature in RSB, there is only a single non-self-overlap value $q^{(e)}_0<q_{EA}^{(e)}$.
-In that case one chooses $p_1=q_0^{(e)}$ and $p_2=1$ (with $\delta=0$).
+It could also be the case (though to the best of our knowledge it has not been established) that, as occurs at positive temperature in replica symmetry breaking, there is only a single non-self-overlap value $q_0<1$ at zero temperature.
+If so, one uses Construction~1 with $p=q_0$ to build the first metastate~$\kappa^{q_0,\delta}_{J,\omega}$ and Construction~2 with $p=1$ to build the second metastate.
 Then any two incongruent GSP's in $\kappa_J$ will belong to incongruent restricted metastates, and one can again apply the lower bound~(\ref{eq:flucs}).
 (This procedure can also be used when the overlap distribution of the barycenter of $\kappa_J$ is spread over a nonzero interval.)

 There is also an upper bound derived in~\cite{WA90}, which when applied to the situation considered here can be stated as

 where $d>0$ is again positive and independent of the volume.
 Combining~(\ref{eq:flucs}) and~(\ref{eq:flucsupper}) we therefore have